pilot7747/VoxDIY/README.md

 The collected transcriptions stored in `data/*-crowd.tsv`, ground-truth transcriptions stored in `data/*-gt.txt`.
 We also provide a code for the annotation process and speech synthesis in `annotation` and `speech_sythesis` folders, respectively.

+# Data

+**CrowdSpeech** and **VoxDIY** datasets stored in the `data` folder.
+Each dataset is associated with two filed: `<dataset>-<split>-crowd.tsv` and `<dataset>-<split>-gt.txt`.
+The first one contains three columns `INPUT:audio` — an audio file given to crowd workers, `OUTPUT:transcription` — worker's transcription and `ASSIGNMENT:worker_id` — a unique worker identifier.
+The second file contains two tab-separated columns without header: an audio file and the ground-truth transcription.

+You can also download the CrowdSpeech dataset from [HuggingFace](https://huggingface.co/datasets/toloka/CrowdSpeech).

 # Evaluation
 First, you may need to install some dependencies:
 ```bash